Alex Turner's guide to Tranquility Base Hotel & Casino

 Arctic Monkeys' sixth album raised a few eyebrows when it was released on 11 May 2018.
 Here, the frontman explains everything, from Star Treatment to The Ultracheese.

 Released on 11th May 2018, five years after the acclaimed AM.
 Alex Turner and his team crafted an exotic, lush and densely-layered record that was light years away from the band’s classic 2006 debut Whatever People Say I Am, That’s What I’m Not.
 Or was it?

-Radio X’s John Kennedy sat down with Turner for an X-Posure Playback special, in which the pair go through Tranquility Base Hotel & Casino track by track, trying to get to the bottom of the lyrics and what was going on in Turner’s mind.
+Back in May 2018, Radio X’s John Kennedy sat down with Turner for an X-Posure Playback special, in which the pair went through Tranquility Base Hotel & Casino track by track, trying to get to the bottom of the lyrics and what was going on in Turner’s mind.
 Check in, get something off the room service menu and set the controls for Clavius Base.

 “I just wanted to be one of The Strokes / Now look at the mess you made me make.”